jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 # Terminology

-Let's call the conventional username/password login system **UPL**.
+Let's call the conventional Username/Password Login system **UPL**.

-Let's call the minimalist login system **MLS**.
+Let's call the Minimalist Login System **MLS**.

 # Background

-I was using the app that comes with my Roidme Eve robot vacuum cleaner and was impressed by its login system.
+I was using the iOS app that comes with my Roidme Eve robot vacuum cleaner and was impressed by its login system.
 I'm so used to using the conventional UPL system that I didn't really think of any other way of implementing it.
 The Roidme app doesn't store the password but rather sends a verification code to your email which you enter in order to enter the app.
+This is the basis of the MLS.

 # UX